 Under Section 321 of the US Tariff Act of 1930, goods valued at under $800 could enter the United States duty-free with minimal customs scrutiny.
 This "de minimis" exemption was originally designed to simplify trade in low-value items — samples, personal purchases, and the like.

 Temu and SHEIN turned this exemption into a structural advantage.
-By shipping individual orders directly to consumers — each one typically well under $800 — they bypassed tariffs that would otherwise apply to Chinese goods, including Section 301 tariffs and additional tariffs imposed during the Trump administration.
+By shipping individual orders directly to consumers, each one typically well under $800, they could avoid duty treatment that would otherwise apply to many Chinese-origin imports, including Section 301-related costs and other customs burdens.

 The scale was staggering.
 By 2023, approximately 1 billion de minimis shipments entered the United States annually — more than double the volume from just four years earlier.
 Temu and SHEIN together accounted for a significant share of this surge.